 I continue to maintain a few informal contacts with University of Manchester.
-I am the designated IBM liaison for the School of Computer Science, and I have presented occasional seminars and undergraduate lectures in the School.
-I am a member of the School's Industrial Advisory Board.
-I also represent IBM on the University's Collaborative Training Account (CTA) Masters Panel, which makes recommendations for the development of new taught M.Sc courses.
-I am also engaged in the joint IBM and University Partner Programme.
+I was the designated IBM liaison for the School of Computer Science, and I have presented occasional seminars and undergraduate lectures in the School.
+At one time, I was a member of the School's Industrial Advisory Board and represented IBM on the University's Collaborative Training Account (CTA) Masters Panel, which made recommendations for the development of new taught M.Sc courses.

-I spent quite some time learning Smalltalk-80, one of the earliest fully object-oriented programming languages.
-Many of my Smalltalk "goodies" (application and framework developments) are still available here.
+I spent some time learning Smalltalk-80, one of the earliest fully object-oriented programming languages.

 This work, together with my experience in teaching object-oriented development, led to me leaving the University and joining IBM in February 1995.
 It also directly contributed to the approach taken with the Product Builder development.

 Prior to the Smalltalk and Mushroom work, I continued my Ph.D work on Local Area Networks (LANs), extending the coverage of the Centrenet LAN to multi-media and collaborative working.

 Supervised 11 students for the degree of Ph.D.
 Supervised 22 students for the degree of M.Sc.